jschnab/systems_design/instagram/README.md

 * `image_path`: text

 The partition size is proportional to the number of images owned by users, on average.
-After a year, an average user has uploaded 10^2 images, so the average partition size is 10^2.
+After a year, a user has uploaded 10^2 images, so the average partition size is 10^2.

 Read query 2 is satisfied by the table `images.